 A common health issue affecting millions in today’s fast-paced world is stress.
 On a physical level, it is how your body responds to a threat or emergency.
-Your brain floods the entire body with Adrenaline or Cortisol to prepare it for a fight or flight scenario.
-It also provides you with high energy and a sharp focus.
+Further, your brain floods the entire body with Adrenaline or Cortisol to prepare it for a fight or flight scenario.
+Moreover, it also provides you with high energy and a sharp focus.
 Practicing yoga for stress relief offers the best way to find peace and calm that brings the body back to its normal state.

 Stress is basically the body’s way of protecting itself from danger or harm.
-In situations of survival, you develop extra strength for self-defense.
-It helps you remain focused during a presentation at the workplace and gives the drive to accomplish other things in life.
+Hence, in situations of survival, you develop extra strength for self-defense.
+Moreover, it helps you remain focused during a presentation at the workplace and gives you the drive to accomplish other things in life.

 Unfortunately, too much of anything is never good and it is the same with stress.
 Experiencing too much stress after a certain limit has the opposite effect.
 It wreaks havoc on your mental, physical, and emotional health.
-If you are constantly feeling overwhelmed then there is a high chance that stress has damaged the nervous system.
+Thus, if you are constantly feeling overwhelmed, then there is a high chance that stress has damaged the nervous system.

 All you need to do is recognize the signs and symptoms of this issue and take the necessary steps to minimize its harmful effects.
-You can inculcate stress relieving yoga into the daily exercise regimen to minimize the stress of daily life.
+Also. you can inculcate stress relieving yoga into the daily exercise regimen to minimize the stress of daily life.

 Firstly, you need to understand how exactly stress affects your daily life.

 Your nervous system cannot differentiate between an emotional or physical threat.
-If you are stressed too much over an argument with a friend or a work deadline; the brain activates an emergency system to prepare the body to face a life-or-death situation.
-The longer this emergency system remains activated, the harder it is to shut down later.
+However, if you are stressed too much over an argument with a friend or a work deadline; the brain activates an emergency system to prepare the body to face a life-or-death situation.
+Moreover, the longer this emergency system remains activated, the harder it is to shut down later.

 That being said, if your body remains in a state of stress then it becomes a major health problem.
-Stress causes a lot of damage to every system inside your body whether that be digestive, endocrine, or the reproductive.
-You become susceptible to a heart attack and it speeds up the aging process not to forget also increase the risk of developing anxiety and depression.
+Stress causes a lot of damage to every system inside your body whether that be the digestive, endocrine, or reproductive.
+Also, you become susceptible to a heart attack and it speeds up the aging process not to forget also increase the risk of developing anxiety and depression.

-You might not be even aware as to how deeply stress affects the entire body.
+You might not be even aware of how deeply stress affects the entire body.
 Read on to know the different signs and symptoms of too much stress.